The Rise of Stalinism

 The “Black Republic” policy of 1928 is celebrated in SACP history as marking the abandonment of “white chauvinist” errors which had marred their early years, and for the first time recognising the Principle of majority rule in South Africa.
 This may be the truth.
 But the strategy put forward in it for achieving majority rule was fatally flawed by the policies of the Stalinist Comintern.

-In parallel with the “stageist” policies which led to the defeat of the Chinese revolution (see pages 24-25), the “Black Republic” was put forward by the Comintern as… a “stage” towards a workers and peasants government… itself only a “stage” towards the dictatorship of the proletariat.
+In parallel with the “stageist” policies which led to the defeat of the Chinese revolution (see above), the “Black Republic” was put forward by the Comintern as… a “stage” towards a workers and peasants government… itself only a “stage” towards the dictatorship of the proletariat.
 The Comintern had abandoned the lessons of the permanent revolution.

 Bunting, though not a trained Marxist, spoke from his experience among the African working class in opposition to the Comintern resolution.
 In a first speech at the 1928 Congress he said: